sagemath/sagewiki_to_gh-2022-10-10/days4/projects/database.md

      * storing a list as an array of rows (experience tells us that this is inefficient)
   1. Licensing: $\exists$ DBGPL?
   1. Noticing identical database entries [added by David Joyner -- I think this can be resolved using a query.
 Is that correct Tom?]
   1. [added by David Joyner] I'd like the issue of "uniformity" to be discussed.
-For example, I think having an "AUTHORS" and "REFERENCES" field (like the [http://www.research.att.com/~njas/sequences/ OEIS]) would be great.
+For example, I think having an "AUTHORS" and "REFERENCES" field (like the [[http://www.research.att.com/~njas/sequences/|OEIS]]) would be great.
 For example, when Kate Minolta computes a new Conway polynomial, not only is the entry added by she gets proper credit.